How to start selling photos and illustrations on microstock

 Rejected images

-Now the reviewers from microstock agency will look at your image(s) and approve or reject them (you will get an email about it).
-If your image is rejected, you can (sometimes) fix the problems and upload it again – it depends on the rejection reason, sometimes it is just in description, keywords, sometimes you have two color profiles in vector illustrations, noise in photo, and sometimes you simply can't fix it (poor quality, bad lightning,…).
+Now the reviewers from the microstock agency will look at your image(s) and approve or reject them (you will get an email about it).
+If your image is rejected, you can (sometimes) fix the problems and upload it again – it depends on the rejection reason, sometimes it is just in the description, keywords, sometimes you have two colour profiles in the vector illustrations, noise in the photo, and sometimes you simply can’t fix it (poor quality, bad lightning,…).

 Step 6.
 Waiting for sales

-It can took 1 hour to 1 or 2 days after the acceptance of your image to be visible on the stock site / image search results.
-So first sale can be within one hour (on some sites), but mostly within few days – it depends on the quality of the picture, size and quality of your portfolio and also on the specific site.
-If you have 10 images in your portfolio you have to wait quite long for first download, if you have around 1000 images, then you can have sale every 5 minutes.
+It can take from 1 hour to 1 or 2 days after the acceptance of your image for it to be visible on the stock site / image search results.
+So the first sale can be within one hour (on some sites), but mostly within a few days – it depends on the quality of the picture, size and quality of your portfolio and also on the specific site.
+If you have 10 images in your portfolio you have to wait quite a long time for the first download, if you have around 1000 images, then you can have a sale every 5 minutes.

 Check your earnings